Setting up Push 2 (Windows)

 - Windows must be fully updated with all the latest updates.
 Windows 7 in particular needs to have Service Pack 1 installed.

-- Push 2 relies on the computer's graphics card to render its display.
+- Push 2 uses your computer's graphics card to render its display.
 The graphics card driver must be fully updated in order for Push 2 to work.
 The driver usually needs to be downloaded directly from the manufacturer's website.
 More info here.

 Further info: Push 2 minimum system requirements